Oliver-RC/hampers/README.md

 7) shopping bag bug - to fix at the end
 8) pagination?
 9) fix carousel and footer issue
+10) product reivews = check if user purchased?
+11) add more products

 - stripe payment system
 - amazon aws services